Sentaroh/ZipUtility3/app/src/main/assets/ZipUtility3_about_EN_Privacy.md

 - Click the "Share" button from the log management.
 - Click the "Send to Developer" button from the log management.
 If you specify a password, the attached file will be password protected.
-- Click "Export Log File" button from Log Management to export to external storage.
+- Click "Exporting logs" button from Log Management to export to external storage.

 ### 1.4.Deleting the data stored in ZipUtility3